Sepulven/webserv/README.md

 Every utils file starts with ```___``` and ends with ```utils``` followed by its extension for better identification.

 > [!NOTE]
-> If you find any issues or have suggestions for improvements, or question feel free to open an issue or send an email.
+> If you find any issues, or have question, or have suggestions for improvements feel free to open an issue or send an email.

 ## If I want to build a webserv in C++98 how should I begin?